 Shucream Inc. is a production house that has been producing manga for various publishers catering to female readers for more than a quarter century.
 We take the pride in the great range of genre that we have covered including shōjo manga (for girls), josei manga (for women), childbirth & childcare-themed manga, “boys love” manga (a.k.a., yaoi), pet-themed manga, and essay manga.

 Though we have launched and edited nine manga magazines for six publishers, the core of our work is the production of trade paperbacks.
-To date we have produced nearly one-thousand titles, including such best sellers as:
+To date we have produced over two thousand titles, including such best sellers as:

 - Happy Mania, by Moyoko Anno, 2003 (In Japan, women are expected to be passive, especially in matters of love, yet heroine Kayoko is a love hunter.
 She was a revolutionary character, and her story was made into a hit television drama.)